cspray/annotated-container/README.md

 stabilizing however it is possible that you could run into these problems that could result in weird or unexpected behavior.
 When logical problems become known that we are planning on fixing, we'll update the "KNOWN_ISSUES.md" file.

 :exclamation: Though this library is not yet production ready we're working hard to make it so!
-Please check back regularly for updates! :exclamation:
+Please check back regularly for updates!

 ## Installation